Visiting the Courthouse

 Parking and Transit

-There is limited parking on the streets around the Champaign County Courthouse, but there is designated parking in the lot immediately to the east of the building, on the southwest corner of Main and Vine streets.
-Parking is head-in only, and the cost is 50¢ per hour for the first two hours, and $1.00 for each additional hour.
+There is limited parking on the streets around the Champaign County Courthouse, but there is metered parking in the Municipal Parking Lot at the corner of Main St. and Broadway Ave., as well as metered parking at the Urbana Civic Center on the north side of E. Water St. between Broadway Ave. and N. Vine St. Parking is head-in only, and the cost is 50¢ per hour for the first two hours, and $1.00 for each additional hour.
 This lot is enforced by the City of Urbana Monday through Friday from 7 a.m. to 6 p.m.

 The Champaign-Urbana Mass Transit District offers regular bus service at the Downtown Urbana Transfer Plaza.
 The bus shelter is located directly to the west of the courthouse on Broadway Avenue just north of Lincoln Square, between Main and Elm streets.

 Entering the Courthouse